MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-strokecontainspoint(d2d1_point_2f,float,id2d1strokestyle,const d2d1_matrix_3x2_f,bool).md

 When this method returns, contains a boolean value set to true if the geometry's stroke contains the specified point; otherwise, false.
 You must allocate storage for this parameter.

-#### - flatteningTolerance

-Type: <b>FLOAT</b>

-The numeric accuracy with which the precise geometric path and path intersection is calculated.
-Points missing the stroke by less than the tolerance are still considered inside.
-Smaller values produce more accurate results but cause slower execution.

 ## -returns